couchbase/docs-operator/listAndDescribe.md

 ### Describing services

-After listing services, additional information about ports and endpoints can be gathering using ```kubectl describe```:
+After listing the services, additional information about ports and endpoints can be gathered using ```kubectl describe``` as follows:

 ```console
 $ kubectl describe service cb-production